BTG Pactual raises $1.96 billion in Brazil IPO

 SAO PAULO BTG Pactual and its shareholders raised 3.656 billion reais ($1.96 billion) in Brazil's first initial public offering of an investment bank, in a show of confidence in the firm and its billionaire founder, André Esteves.

-In a mix of common and preferred stock of its investment banking and buyout units, BTG Pactual and its shareholders sold 117 million units at 31.25 reais a piece, Brazil's securities regulator CVM said on its website on Tuesday.
+BTG Pactual and its shareholders sold 117 million units, a mix of common and preferred stock of its investment banking and buyout units, at 31.25 reais a piece, Brazil's securities regulator CVM said on its website on Tuesday.
 That was within the suggested price range of 28.75 reais and 33.75 reais.

 The amount sold fell short of the 121.5 million units that the bank and partners had on offer.
-The deal is said to value BTG Pactual at about $14.4 billion, a source with knowledge of the situation told Reuters, making it Brazil's 16th-biggest listed company by market capitalization.
+The deal is said to value BTG Pactual at about $14.4 billion reais, a source with knowledge of the situation told Reuters, making it Brazil's 16th-biggest listed company by market capitalization.

 The IPO, which gave investors the chance to buy into a fast-growing firm with aspirations of rivaling global giants like Goldman Sachs Group Inc (GS.N), is also the nation's largest since Banco Santander Brasil's (SANB11.SA) $7.5 billion IPO in October 2009.